voc/voctoweb/README.md

     /public/recordings
     /public/recordings/:id

-The id's are internal database ids, not to be confused with remote talk ids (alias pentabarf/frab id), e.g. https://media.ccc.de/public/events/2935 which is also accessible via https://media.ccc.de/public/events/f9d33869-f9a2-4570-9e9a-25c56e32082a
+The id's are internal database ids, not to be confused with remote talk ids (alias pentabarf/frab id), e.g. https://media.ccc.de/public/events/2935 which is also accessible via https://media.ccc.de/public/events/f9d33869-f9a2-4570-9e9a-25c56e32082a.
+Same for conferences: https://media.ccc.de/public/conferences/54 is the same response as https://media.ccc.de/public/conferences/31c3.

 Example: